 **Originally written in December 2016 – Revised and updated in November 2019**

-Tours by Eating London Food Tour
+Best Food Tour in London by Eating London Food Tour

 The particular tour I took was THE EAST END OF LONDON FOOD TOUR.
-But they also offer Twilight Soho Food Tours as well as tours in European countries and cities such as Italy, Amsterdam and Prague.
+They also offer Twilight Soho Food Tours as well as tours in European countries and cities such as Italy, Amsterdam and Prague.
 I chose the Eating London East End Food Tour because the brochure description told me I would sample typically British delights such as fish and chips, bread and butter pudding, bread and bacon sarnie (sandwich) and the chance to try ale and cider in a typical East End pub with a resident cat…of course, if I was in any doubt about taking this particular tour, the chance to see a cat swung it for me.

 Not only do Eating London Food Tour’s offer you the chance to sample local cuisine, but it’s an excellent opportunity to learn more about the area – more than you would if you were a tourist; in the East End tour this meant seeing Georgian style mansions built for the French silk-trade, the Jewish centre (with the most famous bagel shop this side of the Atlantic), an old building used for location filming of films such as ‘Suffragette’ and oh, the Street Art!